About

 Short

 Jesse Robbins invests at the early stage in AI developer tools and infrastructure.
-His personal and firm portfolio includes over 60 companies, including Snyk, PagerDuty, Tailscale, and LaunchDarkly.
-He cofounded Chef, cofounded the DevOps movement, and pioneered chaos engineering at Amazon as "Master of Disaster."
+He has invested in and advised over 60 companies, including PagerDuty, Fastly, Instacart, Sanity, and Blockdaemon.
+He cofounded Chef, cofounded the DevOps movement, and created chaos engineering at Amazon as "Master of Disaster."

 Long

 Jesse Robbins invests at the early stage in AI developer tools and infrastructure.
-His personal and firm portfolio includes over 60 companies, including Snyk, Netlify, PagerDuty, LaunchDarkly, Tailscale, Sanity, and Continue.
-Five have gone public so far: PagerDuty, Instacart, Fastly, Caribou Biosciences, and Zymergen.
+He has invested in and advised over 60 companies, including PagerDuty, Fastly, Instacart, Sanity, and Blockdaemon.
+Five have gone public, including PagerDuty, Instacart, and Fastly.

 Robbins was building ISPs in high school and had an early IPO in 1999 before stepping away from tech to train as a firefighter and EMT.
-When he joined Amazon in 2001, two careers collided.
-As "Master of Disaster," he was responsible for the availability of every Amazon property.
-He created the Incident Management program and the GameDay exercises — deliberately breaking production systems so teams could practice before real disasters hit.
-That work pioneered chaos engineering, incident management, and site reliability engineering.
+When he joined Amazon in 2001, he became "Master of Disaster," responsible for the availability of every property bearing the Amazon brand.
+That scope took him across most of Amazon's teams and systems.
+He brought the power of the Incident Command System to Amazon when the company desperately needed it to scale.
+He built the GameDay practice of deliberately breaking production systems so teams could practice before real failures hit.
+From that work he built three connected practices as one body of work: modern Incident Management, and what we now call Site Reliability Engineering and Chaos Engineering.

-After Amazon, he cofounded the Velocity Conference and the DevOps movement, reshaping how the industry develops and operates software.
+After Amazon, he cofounded the Velocity Conference with Steve Souders, which became the gathering point for the DevOps movement.
 As founding CEO of Chef, he and his cofounders opened up infrastructure automation that had been closely guarded inside companies like Google and Amazon.
-Chef became one of the most widely adopted open-source infrastructure platforms, used by Facebook, Google, Apple, and IBM.
-Chef was acquired for over $220 million.
-He went on to found Orion Labs, a voice-first AI platform for frontline teams.
+Chef was adopted by Facebook, Google, Apple, and IBM.
+They grew Chef to $75M in revenue and sold it a few years later.
+He went on to cofound Orion Labs, a real-time voice AI platform for frontline teams.

 He works with founders today as board member, advisor, and investor.
-He has shipped v1 to skeptical buyers, grown communities from nothing, and fought through the years when the market had not caught up to the idea.
-He helps founders with what he knows firsthand: open-source go-to-market, product positioning, and turning communities into superpowers.
+He has built products skeptical buyers eventually depended on, grown communities that outlasted their founding teams, and stayed in markets long enough to see them turn.
+He helps founders with what he knows firsthand: open-source distribution, product positioning, and building authentic communities that scale successfully with the business.

 What I do now

-I invest in this category because I have lived it.
+Most of what I do as an investor comes from being a founder myself.
 I have shipped v1 to skeptical buyers, grown communities from nothing, and fought through the years when the market had not caught up to the idea.
 I serve on the boards of Continue, Memgraph, Sanity, and Mobot.
 I help founders with what I know firsthand: open-source go-to-market, product positioning, and turning communities into superpowers.

 What I look for

-Founders with taste.
-Relentless, unstoppable, driven people solving a problem they know firsthand, not one they read about.
+Founders with taste, solving a problem they know firsthand.
 The products I get excited about change how you think about a problem the first time you use them.
 You try it once and wonder how you ever worked without it.

-I care about developer experience and open-source go-to-market because they are the fastest way to change the way people work, to build companies and communities that turn into movements.
+I care about developer experience and open-source go-to-market.
+When founders do this well from the beginning, they compound.
+It must start authentically.
+It can’t be faked.
 At Chef, community became our superpower.
 Marketing spend does not replicate that.

 How I got here